 My broad research interest areas include foreign policy, security studies, and geopolitics.
 Specifically, I am interested in the dynamics of security in South Asia, Sino-Indian interactions in the Asia-Pacific, small states in international politics, and the emerging notion of the Indo-Pacific in strategic studies.

-I have taught a wide range of undergraduate courses such as the beginner level Introduction to International Relations, region specific International Relations of South Asia and higher level exit courses such as Theories of International Relations and Development of International Relations Thought.
+I have taught a wide range of undergraduate courses such as the beginner level Introduction to International Relations, region specific International Relations of South Asia and higher level exit courses such as Theories of International Relations, International Organizations, Asian Security, and Development of International Relations Thought.

 Originally from Kathmandu, Nepal, I received my BA in International Relations & Political Science from Wartburg College.
 I also have an MA in International Studies from FIU.